Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Until you change how you get things done, you'll never know what works best."
+> "Genius, in truth, means little more than the faculty of perceiving in an unhabitual way."
-> — **Roy T. Bennett**
+> — **William James**

 ---